 Two women sit side by side with friendly smiles.

 Hearing loss can affect anyone, regardless of age, gender, ethnicity, or socioeconomic status.
-It's not a sign of weakness, old age or a lack of abilities.
 The onset can be due to various factors, including genetics, age, noise exposure, and certain medical conditions.
-It is not always preventable and is not the individual's fault.
+It is not always preventable and you are not alone.

 Toddler wearing a hearing aid.